usnistgov/oscal-xproc3/README.md

 Projects currently planned for deployment in this repository include:

-  - `schema-field-test` OSCAL validation validation test harness - does an OSCAL schema test what you think it tests?
+  - `schema-field-test` OSCAL validation validation test harness - does an OSCAL schema test what you think it tests (try it and see)
   - `batch-validate` validate OSCAL in batches against schemas or schema emulators
   - `data-convert` - convert OSCAL XML into JSON and OSCAL JSON into XML
   - `display-render` - convert OSCAL catalogs (including resolved profiles) into HTML and PDF